daniel309/hive-jdbc-storage-handler/README.md

 Download
 --------

-*   Download the DB2 JDBC driver from `http://www-01.ibm.com/support/docview.wss?uid=swg21363866` and extract the files `db2jcc4.jar` and `db2jcc_license_cisuz.jar`
+*   Download the [DB2 JDBC driver](http://www-01.ibm.com/support/docview.wss?uid=swg21363866) and extract the files `db2jcc4.jar` and `db2jcc_license_cisuz.jar`
-*   Download the latest `hive-jdbc-storage-handler-*.jar` from `https://github.com/daniel309/hive-jdbc-storage-handler/releases`
+*   Download the latest `hive-jdbc-storage-handler-*.jar` from the [project releases](https://github.com/daniel309/hive-jdbc-storage-handler/releases)

 Usage
 -----

-*   Start hive CLP (type 'hive' in a command line window) and add the JAR files to the classpath using the following commands:
+*   Start Hive CLP (type 'hive' in a command line window) and add the JAR files to the classpath using the following commands:

         ADD JAR /path/to/hive-jdbc-storage-handler-1.1.1-cdh4.3.0-SNAPSHOT-dist.jar;
         ADD JAR /path/to/db2jcc4.jar;